 No South Australian Derby Start For Kinane

-Kinane was initially trained by his part-owner Mick Kent in Victoria before being sent to Waller when Kent took a break from training earlier this year.
+Kinane was initially trained by his part-owner Mick Kent in before being sent to Waller when Kent took a break from training earlier this year.

 The three-year-old highlighted his potential with his 1-1/4-length win in the Group Three Frank Packer Plate (2000m) at Randwick at April 18 at his fourth start after breaking his maiden at Wyong.